Back to index

 Mouse

-• Left click: place a stone on a cell
+• Left click: place a stone on an empty hex

 Keyboard